ArduPilot/ardupilot_wiki/planner/source/docs/mission-planner-overview.rst

 community forums are the place to go.
 There you will find may friendly users, developers and often, even Michael will chime in.
 There are two primary forums.
 The diydrones.com forum
-`here <https://diydrones.com/forum>`__ and the APM forum `here <https://discuss.ardupilot.org/>`__.
+`here <https://diydrones.com/forum>`__ and the Arduilot forum `here <https://discuss.ardupilot.org/>`__.
 The diydrones forum has existed for years and has a very large community and numerous general topics.
-The APM forum is new and is more specific to the ardupilot and ardu-vehicles.
+The ArduPilot forum is newer and is more specific to the ArduPilot and it vehicles.

 **Reporting Issues:**